Black gold, Texas tea

 All crude oil, extracted in its raw state, has no direct commercial application or use until it is refined.
 Once refined, it is stored in barrels, which hold approximately 42 U.S. gallons, or about 159 liters.
 According to the Energy Information Administration (EIA), on the average day the U.S. uses about 19 million barrels of oil, or about 2 gallons of oil per day for every person in America.
 2

-In the U.S., crude oil is produced in more than 30 states and off the coasts of Alaska, California, and Louisiana; the top oil-producing states are Texas, North Dakota, California, Alaska and Oklahoma.3 For many years we extracted oil primarily using conventional methods, which relied on traditional rigs and vertical drilling to access the reserves and on pump jacks to bring it to the surface for collection.
+In the U.S., crude oil is produced in more than 30 states and off the coasts of Alaska, California, and Louisiana; the top oil-producing states are Texas, North Dakota, California, Alaska and New Mexico.2 For many years we extracted oil primarily using conventional methods, which relied on traditional rigs and vertical drilling to access the reserves and on pump jacks to bring it to the surface for collection.

 Over time, the conventional resources in the U.S. became depleted, but advances in drilling and extracting technologies now enable producers to tap into unconventionally produced resources.
 These resources, previously inaccessible, contain vast amounts of oil and natural gas that are trapped in a type of porous rock called shale.
 It is these unconventional resources that are driving the nascent North American oil and gas boom.